foundersandcoders/coursebook/src/workshops/database-testing/index.md

 We're going to start with the server from the [Postgres & Node workshop](/workshops/node-postgres).
 If you completed that you should already have a database to connect to.
 If not it contains instructions on setting up a new database and user.

 1. Download the starter files
+1. Add a `.env` file to the root of the project (where the `package.json` is)
-1. Add a `.env` file with an `DATABASE_URL` environment variable pointing to your database.
+   - This should set a `DATABASE_URL` environment variable pointing to your database.
 For example:
    ```shell
    DATABASE_URL='postgres://myuser:password@localhost:5432/learn_node_postgres'
    ```
 1. Start the server with `npm run dev` and check it's working

+{% box %}

+If you get an error about the env var not being defined it probably means your `.env` file is in the wrong place.
+The `dotenv` module looks in the directory where you started the server.
+This should be the root where the `package.json` is.
+Make sure you don't `cd` into `workshop/` before starting the server.

+{% endbox %}

 ## Isolating tests